pippinbarr/cart253-2020/activities/03-moving-pictures.md

 ## Set up our variables

-The key with working out our variable is about knowing what may need to __change__ during our program.
+The key with working out our variables is about knowing what may need to __change__ during our program.
 Anything that __will change__ or that is a number we need to use in a function should be a variable.

 We can think about the project in terms of three key "things": the background color, the first circle, and the second circle.